ckochenower/chaos-indy-environment/README.md

 # TODOs
 Please consider completing the following as part of your efforts to contribute to this project.
-1. Support an arbitrary number of validator nodes and clients.
-Perhaps by prompting the user for the number of clients (>1) and validator nodes (> 4), or reading settings from a settings/properties file.
 2. Copy the users ~/.vimrc to each VM if it exists on the Vagrant host.
 If one does not exist, copy the following at minimum to encourage some best practices for column width: